Understanding How to Best Transform Speech into Tactile Vibrations Could Benefit Hearing-Impaired People – Max Riesenhuber, PhD, May 17, 2023

-Bilingual Children May Lose Less Brain Matter as They Grow Up with Michael Ullman, Sept.
+Bilingual Children May Lose Less Brain Matter as They Grow Up – Michael Ullman, PhD, Sept.
 2, 2020

 “It may be the case that the effects on the brain that we have seen in adult bilinguals have their roots in childhood.
 We will be looking more at this in future studies.”

-When your Brain is Overstimulated, It Can Forget Things You Just Saw with Max Riesenhuber, Oct.
+When your Brain is Overstimulated, It Can Forget Things You Just Saw – Max Riesenhuber, PhD, Oct.
 23, 2019

 Sometimes our brains can’t keep up with processing everything, and we wind up not realizing we saw certain details we did, in fact, see.
 Now, a group of neuroscientists have figured out why people experience this so-called “crash in visual processing.”